flipt-io/flipt/README.md

 Here's a couple of areas that could use some love:

 * Caching - Evaluation speed could greatly be improved with the help of caching flags/segments/rules/etc in memory.
-* Docs - Does something not make sense?
+* Documentation - Typo?
+Does something not make sense?
 Could it be worded better?
 Please help!
 * Examples - More examples on how to use Flipt.
 * Test Coverage - Would love to get all coverage over 80%.
-* Vue.js - I'm no JS wizz, I'm sure the Javascript code could be improved/simplified.
+* Javascripts - I'm no JS wizz, I'm sure the Javascript code in [ui/src](ui/src) could be improved/simplified/tested.

 ## Pro Version